Héctor Cotto

 Héctor Cotto González (born August 8, 1984) is a Puerto Rican Olympic athlete specializing in the 110 meters hurdles.

 Background

 Cotto was born in Fajardo, Puerto Rico.
-His family moved to Irondequoit, New York, where he attended East Ridge Senior High School.
+His family moved to Irondequoit, New York, where he attended Eastridge High School.
 When his family moved to Cary, North Carolina, he attended Green Hope High School and graduated in 2002.

 At Green Hope High, Cotto played football, ran track and field, and earned several all-conference honors for track.
 His personal best for the 110 and 55 meter hurdles ranked him at 11th in the nation in 2002.
 As of 2015, Cotto still holds several Green Hope High School records in track.

 Cotto attended Fayetteville State University, but transferred to East Carolina University after one year.
-While at ECU, he broke their records for the 60 and 110 meter hurdles.
+While at East Carolina, he broke their records for the 60 and 110 meter hurdles.

 Olympics

 After graduation from ECU, Cotto began his professional career representing Puerto Rico.
 He competed in the 110 meter hurdles in both the Beijing Olympics in 2008 and the London Olympics in 2012.
 He also competed in the World Athletics Championships in 2007, 2009, and 2011.